-1. Introduction
+1. INTRODUCTION

-- 1.1 In its Council Plan 2017-2021, Derbyshire County Council aspires for Derbyshire to have: - Resilient and thriving communities where local people work together, in new and dynamic ways with public services - Happy, healthy people and families with solid networks of support, who feel safe and in control of their personal circumstances and aspirations - A strong diverse and adaptable economy which makes the most of Derbyshire's rich assets and provides meaningful employment opportunities for local people - First class public services which enhance the educational, cultural, physical and social environment of Derbyshire and make it a great place to live, visit and work. - 1.2 In order to achieve these ambitions, Derbyshire County Council needs to ensure that good quality sustainable development supported by the necessary services and infrastructure is delivered to meet the needs of current and future communities. - 1.3 It is important that development can be delivered without prejudicing important infrastructure and services.
+- 1.1 In its Council Plan 2022-2025, Derbyshire County Council aspires for Derbyshire to have: - Resilient, thriving and green communities which share responsibility for improving their areas and supporting each other - Happy, safe and healthy people with solid networks of support, who feel in control of their personal circumstances and aspirations - A strong diverse and clean economy which makes the most of Derbyshire's rich assets and provides meaningful opportunities for local people to achieve their full potential - Great places to live, work and visit with high performing schools, diverse cultural opportunities, transport connections that keep things moving and a healthy and sustainable environment for all - High quality public services that work together alongside communities to deliver services that meet people's needs. - 1.2 In order to achieve these ambitions, Derbyshire County Council needs to ensure that good quality sustainable development supported by the necessary services and infrastructure is delivered to meet the needs of current and future communities. - 1.3 It is important that development can be delivered without prejudicing important infrastructure and services.
 Derbyshire County Council is an important statutory consultee in the planning process.
 By working closely with the District and Borough Councils and the Peak District National Park Authority, where appropriate, the County Council will request that developers fund the cost of any additional infrastructure and services required to support their development. - 1.4 The purpose of this Protocol is two fold: - to set out clearly the County Council's expectations as to how development will need to mitigate its impact with regard to the infrastructure and services delivered by the County Council.
 This Protocol details the type and level of contributions which may be sought by the County Council when consulted on planning applications, and the methodology which underpins the calculations. - to support the Local Planning Authorities to incorporate contributions towards infrastructure requirements into their Local Plans in order to comply with Planning Practice Guidance which requires that planning obligations should be set out in plans and examined in public. - 1.5 It should be noted however that each development is different and therefore not all the contributions identified within this document would apply to every development.